-NIDA reportedly operating ‘above-the-law’ in the race to bring down NDIS budget
+NIDA reportedly operating 'outside-the-law’ in the race to bring down NDIS budget

 By DisabilityWatch

 In the drive to get the NDIS budget down, NDIA may have finally fallen foul of the law.
-Since the legislative reforms of October 2024, things have been difficult for NDIS’ severely disabled participants, who have been subjected to deep cuts– starting at 30% and ranging up to 75%.
+Since the legislative reforms of October 2024, things have been difficult for NDIS’ severely disabled participants, who have been subjected to deep cuts– ranging from 30% and up to 75%.

-These heavy reductions are being carried out in numerous ways, each more questionable than the last: from the sudden imposition of excessive administrative requirements for frequent low-value consumable purchases, to large opportunistic cuts (30-40%) to 'offset' the purchase of essential Assistive Technologies (such as wheelchairs)– NDIA have been nothing short of creative in their pursuit of reductions.
-However, the Agency may have now bottomed out in its quest for savings, with its latest innovation: the ‘unscheduled check-in/ unscheduled full plan review’.
+These heavy reductions are being carried out in numerous ways, each more dubious than the last: from the sudden imposition of new and complex red tape for frequent low-value consumables purchases, to large opportunistic cuts (30-40%) to 'offset' the cost of essential assistive technologies, such as wheelchairs and beds– NDIA have been nothing short of creative in their pursuit of reductions.
+However, the Agency may have now bottomed out in its quest for savings, with its latest innovation: the ‘unscheduled plan review’.

-The 'unscheduled check-in' is an unexpected casual drop-in and check-up by a NDIA employee which ends with a surprise budget axing – and in so doing, breaches NDIA's own internal processes as well as the due administrative procedures required of a government agency.
+The 'unscheduled plan review' is an unexpected 'check-in' by a NDIA employee which ends with a surprise budget axing despite no reports being submitted– and in so doing, breaches NDIA's own legislatively mandated processes.

 Surprise!

-Autistic participants (who lack social awareness and understanding), are now reportedly being blindsided with unscheduled check-ins by NDIA, which turn out to be full unscheduled plan reviews.
-Such blindsiding of participants, prevents them from organising the necessary allied-health and medical reports required to justify their funding.
-By not giving participants the opportunity to organise the necessary reports, NDIA can cut participant funding with ease and the decision cannot be successfully appealed as there is no evidence to justify the need for funding– which is required to challenge any decision by the Agency.
+NDIS participants have reported being blindsided with unscheduled checkins by NDIA, which turn out to be unscheduled plan reviews.
+Such blindsiding of NDIS participants, prevents them from organising the necessary allied-health and medical reports required to justify their funding.
+By not giving participants the opportunity to organise the necessary reports, NDIA can cut participant funding with ease and the decision cannot be easily reviewed as there is no evidence to justify participant's need for funding at NDIA internal review– necessary to make a case for the participant.

 Why is this happening?

-While the recently proposed Federal-State Thriving Kids program will curb the rapid growth of NDIS from mid-next year by transferring the responsibility for the therapy of mild-to-moderately autistic and developmentally delayed children to the new Federal-State program, it excludes existing child participants which leaves the NDIS budget strained.
+While the proposed Federal-State Thriving Kids program promises to curb the rapid growth of NDIS by transferring the responsibility for the therapy of mild-to-moderately autistic and developmentally delayed children to the new Federal-State program, the program's commencement has been pushed out by six months to the end of this year and exempts existing child participants- leaving the NDIS budget strained.

 Playing Politics with Disability

-Most children of the 330,000 on NDIS are not severely disabled (but rather mild-to-moderately affected only).
-Furthermore, they are accessing NDIS for child therapy only, rather than essential care support.
-Unlike the severely in permanently disabled participants on the scheme, NDIS' child therapy participants have working parents who are capable of at least part-paying their therapy bills, however due to their high prevalence and disproportionate numbers in Labor electorates– and thus their voting power– it is not politically favorable for Labor to restrict access to NDIS for existing participants on the scheme.
-Only new ones.
+Of the 330,000 children on NDIS, around two-thirds are only mild-to-moderately impaired (rather than severely disabled) and are accessing NDIS for child therapy only– rather than essential care support.
+Unlike the severely and permanently disabled participants on the scheme, NDIS' child therapy participants have working parents who are capable of at least part-paying their therapy bills, however due to their high prevalence and disproportionate numbers in Labor electorates– and thus their voting power– it is not politically favorable for Labor to impede access of NDIS for existing child participants, as it disturbs their voting base.
+Only new participants will be transferred to Thriving Kids, the rest will be grandfathered, with no means testing of participants despite the fact they have working parents.
+This does not appear to be a problematic policy until one considers the demographics of Labor electorates.

 According to the Menzies Research Center, the rates of autistic NDIS participants are up to six times higher in Sydney Labor electorates, than in the more affluent Liberal Sydney suburbs.
 Most autistic participants accessing the scheme are children.
 These heavily populated suburbs just so happen to include Anthony Albanese's western Sydney electorate of Grayndler, as well as those of many of his party room colleagues– who were all standing for re-election, seeking a second term in office.

-Prior to the last election, Labor PM Anthony Albanese, ruled out the possibility of means testing NDISAt a casual glance the election promise of 'no-means-testing', does not appear to be a controversial or harmful policy.
-However, when one considers the demographics of Labor held seats, you can see how convenient this policy is for the Labor Party.*
+Labor PM Anthony Albanese’s election promise of ‘no means-testing NDIS’, does not appear to be controversial or harmful at a casual glance, however, when one considers the demographics of Labor seats, you can see how expedient this policy is for the Labor Party.

-The other half of the scheme– the silent half– are severely disabled, and so in addition to being high-care, are unable to independently covered their basic care costs as they are too disabled to work (they suffer an 77% unemployment rate scheme-wide).
-This most disadvantaged half of the scheme, would not be affected by means testing, however the same cannot be said for the other half of the scheme, who as working parents (of 330,000 children on the scheme – 43% of all participants) would be heavily affected by means-testing and actively dislike it.
-So by ruling it out, Labor's Leader helped engineer second term in office– for both the Party and himself.
-It was a smart and winning move politically, however utterly devastating for the silent half of the scheme– the severely disabled and unemployed participants, who are unable to cover their own care costs out-of-pocket should there funding be cut.
+The other half of the scheme’s participants– the silent severely disabled, half– rely on NDIS to have their basic daily care needs met- cooking, eating, washing, dresing.
+In addition to being unable to care for themselves, severely disabled participants are also unable to cover their care costs privately should they be cut–as they are by-enlarge unemployed-- and suffer an 70+% unemployment rate scheme-wide.
+This most disadvantaged half the scheme are too disadvantaged to be affected by means-testing, however the same cannot be said for the other half of the scheme- the 330,000 children admitted under automatic inclusions (43% of scheme participants), who have working parents would be heavily impacted by means-testing and likely oppose it.
+So by ruling it out means-testing, Labor's PM helped engineer a second term in office– for both the Party and himself.
+It was a smart and winning move politically, however utterly devastating for the silent half of the scheme– the severely disabled and unemployed participants, for whom the budget burden was shifted onto and who are unable to cover their own care costs out-of-pocket should their funding be cut.

-Why the severely disabled don't count the at the ballot box
+Why the severely disabled don't factor into political decision-making

-The severely disabled participants on NDIS do not pose a political threat to Labor.
-Firstly, a number of them lack the legal capacity and so are unable to vote or advocate for themselves.
-Of the remainder who can vote– where exactly would they swing to?
+Severely disabled participants on NDIS do not pose a political threat to Labor.
+Firstly, a number lack legal capacity and so are unable to vote or advocate for themselves.
+Of those who can vote– where exactly would they swing to?
 The Liberal Party?
-The originators of the direct assessment and for whom the NDIS is an incendiary subject– the mere mention of which– causes them to narrow their eyes and hoof the ground.
+For whom the NDIS is considered a Federal budget burden and an economic drag?
+The Liberal prosposal for 'Direct Assessments' breached trust between the Liberal Party and the disability policy, and was doubled-down by Former Liberal Leader Susan Ley's proposal for major structural changes to 'end the culture of dependency'.
 The best severely disabled participants can do electorally is to vote Greens– however then their preferences flow to Labor regardless, meaning their protest vote has no impact on Labor's election platform.

-In contrast, working parents of the mild-to-moderately disabled children on the scheme, are in a higher socioeconomic bracket and can potentially swing to Liberals, meaning they need to be kept on side politically.
+In contrast, working parents of the mild-to-moderately disabled children on the scheme, are more upwardly mobile and could potentially protest vote against Labor- by swinging to the Liberals- meaning they need to be kept on side politically.

 Subscribe for the latest NDIS news